-- a) Completed Content Percentage Worksheet and Final Assembly Questionnaire including; - b) Listing of all product components and subcomponents that are not comprised of 100 percent

-U.S. domestic content (Excludes products listed on the FAA Nationwide Buy American Waivers Issued listing and products excluded by Federal Acquisition Regulation Subpart

-25.108 (products of unknown origin must be considered as non- domestic products in their entirety).

-- c) Cost of non-domestic components and subcomponents, excluding labor costs associated with final assembly at place of manufacture. - d) Percentage of non-domestic component and subcomponent cost as compared to total "item" component and subcomponent costs, excluding labor costs associated with final assembly at place of manufacture.
+- a) Listing of all product components and subcomponents that are not comprised of 100 percent U.S. domestic content (Excludes products listed on the FAA Nationwide Buy American Waivers Issued listing and products excluded by Federal Acquisition Regulation Subpart 25.108; products of unknown origin must be considered as non-domestic products in their entirety). - b) Cost of non-domestic components and subcomponents, excluding labor costs associated with final assembly at place of manufacture. - c) Percentage of non-domestic component and subcomponent cost as compared to total "item" component and subcomponent costs, excluding labor costs associated with final assembly at place of manufacture.